-The applicant will be offered a unit in the location with the oldest vacancy within the thirteen waiting lists selected by the applicant.
+The applicant will be offered the next available unit in the location within the waiting lists selected by the applicant.
 If the offer is rejected, the LACDA will cancel the applicant.
 The LACDA will proceed to remove the applicant's name from all of the waiting lists selected.
 Removal from all selected waiting lists means the applicant must reapply.